- Licence name

 - Local group, for example scouts, girl guides.

 Some of the larger well-known charities for example, Christian Aid, Help the Aged, have a Charity Commission exemption from having to apply for a permit, but most of the smaller and particularly local groups and organisations need a permit before they can collect money or items.

 - How to apply

-To apply for a house to house collections licence, complete the application form and return it to us.
+To apply for a house-to-house collections licence, complete the online application form below.

 - Apply 20 working days before you plan to start collecting.

 - Include the names of any people who will be collecting on behalf of the charity or organisation; these are known as the 'authorised collectors'.

 - Include your own name if you're planning to be an authorised collector.

 You don't have to pay for a house-to-house collection permit.

 You must be a fit and proper person and let us know details of items and households collected from.